isomerpages/imda-oin/insights/upcoming-events/_posts/2020-06-25-eureka-global-stars-singapore-call.md

 <h4>Are you keen to co-innovate and develop a new product or solution with strong market potential?</h4>

 <p align="justify">

-The [2nd EUREKA GlobalStars-Singapore Call](https://www.eurekanetwork.org/singapore-globalstars-call-project-2020) offers Singapore companies the opportunity to collaborate with companies from 14 EUREKA countries – Austria, Belgium, Canada, Estonia, Hungary, Netherlands, Poland, South Africa, South Korea, Spain, Switzerland, Turkey, the UK, and Ukraine – on joint innovation projects.
+The <a href="https://www.eurekanetwork.org/singapore-globalstars-call-project-2020">2nd EUREKA GlobalStars-Singapore Call</a> offers Singapore companies the opportunity to collaborate with companies from 14 EUREKA countries – Austria, Belgium, Canada, Estonia, Hungary, Netherlands, Poland, South Africa, South Korea, Spain, Switzerland, Turkey, the UK, and Ukraine – on joint innovation projects.
 As the world's largest network for international cooperation in research and development (R&D) and innovation, EUREKA aims to support market-oriented R&D and innovation projects across all technological sectors

 In 2019, the inaugural EUREKA GlobalStars-Singapore call funded a total of 17 projects, making it the most successful GlobalStars call out of the seven previous editions with other countries.